ChEB-AI/python-chebai/chebi_wiki.md

 ChEBai accesses the ChEBI ontology data from the following URL: http://purl.obolibrary.org/obo/chebi/{version}/chebi.obo.

+The ChEBI ontology data can be visualised in the following URL: https://www.ebi.ac.uk/chebi/init.do

+To read more about ChEBI please visit the about section of ChEBI: https://www.ebi.ac.uk/chebi/aboutChebiForward.do

 **ChEBI versions**

 Change the chebi version used for all sets (default: 200):